Toguchin

 Toguchin (Тогучи́н) is a town and the administrative center of Toguchinsky District in Novosibirsk Oblast, Russia, located on the Inya River (Ob's tributary) 125 km east of Novosibirsk, the administrative center of the oblast.
 Population:

 History

-It was founded as a village in the 17th century.
-Town status was granted to it in 1945.
+The town of Toguchin was founded in the vicinity of the Chat Tatar village of the same name.
+In 1899 there lived 309 Russians and 331 Chat Tatars.

+The village of the same name was firstly mentioned in 1720.

 Administrative and municipal status

 Within the framework of administrative divisions, Toguchin serves as the administrative center of Toguchinsky District.
 As an administrative division, it is incorporated within Toguchinsky District as the Town of Toguchin.
 As a municipal division, the Town of Toguchin is incorporated within Toguchinsky Municipal District as Toguchin Urban Settlement.

 Economy

 Town's industrial facilities include a water-accumulator installations plant, a wood-processing factory, a fruit-and-vegetable processing plant, a bread-making plant, a beverage plant, a dairy factory, and a hemp-processing plant.